With Anthos clusters on bare metal, you can define four types of clusters:

 - The cluster machines have connectivity to each other.

-- Load balancer machines are on the same L2 subnet.
+- Load balancer machines are on the same Layer 2 subnet.

-It can take several minutes to finish the cluster creation.
+Cluster creation can take several minutes to finish.

 kubectl --kubeconfig bmctl-workspace/cluster1/cluster1-kubeconfig get nodes